VLibrary.info Logo

 (See: page 6601 of the Congressional Record, of the Fifty-Ninth Congress, First Session, Volume 40, Part 7, available at https://www.govinfo.gov/app/collection/crecb/_crecb/Volume%20040%20(1906))

-VLibrary.info Logo December 5, 1906: Senator Albert J. Beveridge, Indiana, introduced "A Bill to Prevent the Employment of Children in Factories and Mines" (S. 6562) that would ban the sale of products from any factory, shop, or cannery that employed children under the age of 14, from any mine that employed children under the age of 16, and from any facility that had children under the age of 16 work at night or for more than 8 hours during the day.
-On December 6, 1906, Representative Herbert Parsons of New York introduced the bill in the House of Representatives (H.R.
-21404).
+VLibrary.info Logo December 5, 1906: Senator Albert J. Beveridge (R-IN) introduced S-6562 (4 pages), in the Senate, "A Bill to Prevent the Employment of Children in Factories and Mines."
+It was the first bill aimed at using federal law to address oppressive child labor by banning the sale of products from any factory, shop, or cannery that employed children under the age of 14, from any mine that employed children under the age of 16, and from any facility that had children under the age of 16 work at night or for more than 8 hours during the day.
+On December 6, 1906, Representative Herbert Parsons (R-NY) introduced the bill in the House of Representatives as H.R.
+21404.
+(View full text searchable copy of S. 6562)

 (See: page 50 of the Congressional Record, of the Fifty-Ninth Congress, First Session, Volume 48, Part 2, available at https://www.govinfo.gov/app/collection/crecb/_crecb/Volume%20048%20(1912))